22i/minecraft-voxel-blender-models/README.md

 to make the model textures clearer in blender check the upper left - file - user preferences... <br /> on the system tab uncheck Mipmaps, set Anisotropic Filtering to Off and save user settings button in the lower left.

+When exporting you have 2 options

+1. export it so that its 180 degress rotated

-When exporting dont forget to be in object mode and press SHIFT-C<br />- double press A to select everything then press SHIFT-CTRL-ALT-C origin to 3D cursor<br />- press 7 to switch to top view rotate with R for 180 degress CTRL-J to join all the objects together<br />- test animation by pressing ALT-A and export using [special minetest B3D exporter](https://github.com/minetest/B3Dexport)
+dont forget to be in object mode and press SHIFT-C<br />- double press A to select everything then press SHIFT-CTRL-ALT-C origin to 3D cursor<br />- press 7 to switch to top view rotate with R for 180 degress CTRL-J to join all the objects together<br />- test animation by pressing ALT-A and export using [special minetest B3D exporter](https://github.com/minetest/B3Dexport)

+2. export it without it being rotated 180 degress

+dont forget to be in object mode and press SHIFT-C<br />- double press A to select everything then press CTRL-J to join all the objects together<br />- test animation by pressing ALT-A and export using [special minetest B3D exporter](https://github.com/minetest/B3Dexport)

 when exporting mobs that hold items like: zombie pigman. baby zombie pigman, vex, skeleton, stray, wither skeleton, illusioner and vindicator you have a choice between minecraft default item or pixel perfection item.
 If you want pp then delete the other holdable item without pp in the name.